 - Meet the requirements for Archdiocesan Certification of parish or school catechetical leaders and Coordinators of Youth Ministry in the Archdiocese of Chicago.

-Certificate as a Catechist or equivalent formation (See Pillars of Catholic Faith Link here)
+Certificate as a Catechist or equivalent formation (See Pillars of Catholic Faith on right side of page)

 “The single most critical factor in an effective parish catechetical program is the leadership of a professionally trained parish catechetical leader.”